Configuration guide for Citrix Virtual Apps and Desktops workloads

 SD-WAN Orchestrator – Citrix SD-WAN Orchestrator is a cloud-hosted, multitenant management service available to Do It Yourself enterprises and Citrix Partners.
 Citrix partners can use SD-WAN Orchestrator to manage multiple customers with a single pane of glass, and suitable role-based access controls.

 Virtual and physical SD-WAN appliances – This runs as multiple instances within the cloud (VMs) and on-premises in the data center and in the branches (physical appliances or VMs) to provide connectivity among these locations and to/from the public Internet.
-SD-WAN instance in CVAD is created as a single or a set of virtual appliances (in case of HA deployment) by provisioning these instances via Azure Marketplace.
+SD-WAN instance in Citrix Virtual Apps and Desktops is created as a single or a set of virtual appliances (in case of HA deployment) by provisioning these instances via Azure Marketplace.
 SD-WAN appliances in other locations (DC and branches) are created by the customer.
 All of these SD-WAN appliances are managed (in terms of configuration and software upgrades) by SD-WAN Administrators through SD-WAN Orchestrator.

 Deployment and configuration